OxfordRSE/gutenberg/README.md

 With the database available, we then need to create the various tables etc. that Gutenberg uses with `yarn prisma migrate dev`.

+Seed the database with:
+`yarn prisma db seed`

+or do the whole thing in one command with:
+`yarn prisma migrate reset --force`

 ### 6. Start the development server

 The local development server can be started with `yarn dev`.